Banking · Personal & Corporate · Serbia Updated June 2026

 Corporate Bank Account

-A corporate account is a legal requirement for every registered Serbian DOO — you cannot operate a Serbian company without one.
-The account is used for all business transactions, payroll, tax payments, VAT filings, and client invoicing.
-Must be opened in the company's name after DOO registration is complete.
+A corporate account is a legal requirement for every registered Serbian DOO — you cannot operate without one.
+It's used for all business transactions, payroll, tax, VAT filings, and invoicing, and is opened in the company's name after registration.

 • Required for all registered Serbian DOOs — no exceptions